 Contents

-Filtering integration results
+Filter integration results

 The Connector allows for integration results to be filtered.
 To add filters to an integration, click the cog icon in the upper left of the mappings page.

-- Restore archived records: Restores archived assets when an asset is matched.
+- Restore archived records: Restores archived records.

 - Always create/update the record in OOMNITZA: Ensures that records are always created/updated.